JaewonJeung/rust-learning/task-mgr/spec.md

 - edit tasks

 ## Non func
+- use traits to make it hexagonal
+    - fs save
 - logging
 - config file/env variable reading for swappable file saving mechanism (json, sqlite)
+- unittests
+- Advanced error handling
+    - anyhow for internal error handling?
+    - thiserror for custom error (maybe focus more on this)